siddontang/mixer/README.md

 + master: main MySQL server, all write operations, read operations (if ```rw_split``` and slave are not set) will be executed here.
 All transactions will be executed here too.
-+ master backup: if the master was down, the mixer can switch over to the backup MySQL server.
++ master backup: if the master was down, the mixer can switch over to the backup MySQL server. (can not set)
-+ slave: if ```rw_split``` is set, any select operations will be executed here.
++ slave: if ```rw_split``` is set, any select operations will be executed here. (can not set)

-You can only set master for a node to use.

 Notice:

 + You can use ```admin upnode``` or ```admin downnode``` commands to bring a specified MySQL server up or down.
-+ If the master was down, you must use an admin command to bring it up it manually.
++ If the master was down, you must use an admin command to bring it up manually.
 + You must set up MySQL replication for yourself, mixer does not do it.

 ### schema